DimaJoyti/go-coffee/web3-wallet-backend/docs/api-design.md

 ## Overview

-The Web3 Wallet Backend exposes RESTful APIs and gRPC services for managing supplies, orders, and claims.
-This document outlines the API design, endpoints, and data models.
+The Web3 Wallet Backend exposes RESTful APIs and gRPC services for a comprehensive coffee purchasing platform with cryptocurrency payments.
+The system supports Bitcoin, Ethereum, and major altcoins for seamless coffee ordering, payment processing, and order management.
+This document outlines the API design, endpoints, and data models for the complete coffee commerce ecosystem.

 ## API Architecture